rabbitmq/omq/README.md

 ## omq

 `omq` is a messaging system client for testing purposes.
-It currently supports AMQP-1.0, STOMP and MQTT 3.1/3.1.1/5.0.
+It currently supports AMQP-1.0, STOMP and MQTT 3.1/3.1.1/5.0 and partially AMQP 0.9.1 (only for publishing).
 It is developed mostly for RabbitMQ but might be useful for other brokers as well (some tests against ActiveMQ were performed).

 `omq` starts a group of publishers and a group of consumers, in both cases all publishers/consumers are identical, except for the target terminus/queue/routing key, which may be slightly different.
 The publishers can use